 - The Estimation Set-Up page.
 This page discusses the options the user has to simulate observations and estimations of the state of the vehicle, and other variables, during the simulation.

 - The Other Libraries page.
 This page lists all other libraries used in Tudat.
-It contains information on how to input/output certain data, information on SPICE (the library that contains information on certain solar system bodies), and information on JSONCPP.
+It contains information on how to input/output certain data, information on SPICE (the library that contains information on certain solar system bodies).

 Not all the different classes and methods are explained in this wiki.
 If users can’t find a certain feature, or they come across something in Tudat that isn’t explained in the wiki, they can go to the Doxygen page.
 This page contains all of the classes and namespaces contained in Tudat, including which input parameters are needed and what the output is of certain methods.